Men really need sea monsters in their personal oceans.

 You should reflect deep and well on the above;

 - The last requirement of this “Thats OK session is to remain in a state of “Zanshin” (the “remaining mind”).

 - Once again, you may wish to not only perform this session as scheduled, but may wish to incorporate it into your regular practice.

 Here is my “Sea-Monster” Seinchin Kata filmed in the Atlantic Ocean off the coast of Cape Cod, MA in 2012:

 In closing, I remain aware that sea-monsters do exist and reside within all of our personal oceans,

 Sensei John Szmitkowski

-For information on my “no-risk”, kata seminars, please visit the seminar page using this convenient link http://senseijohn.me/seminar-kata/
+For information on my “no-risk”, kata seminars, please visit the seminar page using this convenient link https://senseijohn.me/seminar-kata/

 Sensei John is now on Facebook, under – FLY FISHING DOJO, you are invited to send a Facebook friend request.

-You may wish to view my other blogs – the Goshin-Do Karate blog at http://defeliceryu.com and this one dedicated to the interrelationship between martial arts protocol & ideology to fishing http://flyfishingdojo.com
+my fishing blog which includes my fishing journals and the interrelationship between martial arts protocol & ideology to fishing http://flyfishingdojo.com